 Think about a bunch of options you can pursue as a side hustle.
 Then put the list away for a day or so.
 Next, review the list again and pick 1-2 things you are most excited to pursue or that seem like the most fun.
 Then, figure out what that offering looks like.

 Here are some ideas:

-- Starting a blog and monetizing it through ads or affiliate marketing.
+- Start a blog and monetize it through ads or affiliate marketing.

-- Taking the skills from your day job and offering it as a service to a different market.
+- Take the skills from your day job and offer them services in a different market.

 - Sell digital or physical products online.

 3. Make time to work on your side hustle.

 What is realistic in terms of how much time you can spend every week.
 Is it an hour every morning or evening?
 Is it a couple of hours on the weekend?
 Here are some other ideas to keep in mind.

 4. Start putting your offer out there into the world.